 - In open source and civic tech communities, civil society actors develop and test alternatives to private-sector digital services and thus also their competencies to help shape a digital society.

-If we have aroused your interest, you will find here the central results and the detailed version of the engagement report.
-Unfortunately both are only available in German.
+If we have aroused your interest, you will find the central results and the detailed version of the engagement report here.

 Also we from vostel.de were interviewed as experts.
-Our statements find their place in some places (unfortunately without mentioning by name) – especially in chapter 5.
+Our statements find their place in some places – especially in chapter 5.